phpzio/translatepress/readme.txt

 ﻿=== TranslatePress - Translate Multilingual sites ===
 Contributors: cozmoslabs, razvan.mo, madalin.ungureanu, cristophor
 Donate link: https://www.cozmoslabs.com/
-Tags: translate, translation, multilingual, automatic translation, front-end translation, google translate Requires at least: 3.1.0
+Tags: translate, translation, multilingual, automatic translation, front-end translation, google translate, bilingual Requires at least: 3.1.0
 Tested up to: 4.8.2
 Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily translate your entire site and go multilingual, with full support for WooCommerce, complex themes and site builders.
+Easily translate your entire site directly from the front-end and go multilingual, with full support for WooCommerce, complex themes and site builders.
 Integrates with Google Translate.

 == Description ==

 **Experience a better way to translate your WordPress site and go multilingual, directly from the front-end using a friendly user interface.**

-The interface allows you to translate the entire page at once, including output from shortcodes, forms and page builders.
+The interface allows you to easily translate the entire page at once, including output from shortcodes, forms and page builders.
 It also works out of the box with WooCommerce.

-Built the WordPress way, TranslatePress - Multilingual is a GPL and self hosted plugin, meaning you'll own all your translations, forever.
+Built the WordPress way, TranslatePress - Multilingual is a GPL and self hosted translation plugin, meaning you'll own all your translations, forever.

-= Multilingual Features =
+= Multilingual & Translation Features =

-* Translate all your website content directly from the front-end, in a friendly user interface.
+* Translate all your website content directly from the front-end, in a friendly user interface (translation displayed in real-time).
+* Fully compatible with all themes and plugins
 * Live preview of your translated pages, as you edit your translations.
 * Support for both manual and automatic translation (via Google Translate)
 * Ability to translate dynamic strings (gettext) added by WordPress, plugins and themes.